Xposed-Modules-Repo/com.simo.ssl.killer/README.md

 ## Installation:

 1. Install LSPosed framework on your device.
-2. Install the SSL KiLLER lastest apk.
+2. Install the SSL Killer lastest apk.
 3. Enable the module for the target apps in LSPosed.
 4. Use the module UI to select apps then launch.